 - 2. Yuriy Ivanovich Nosenko is a 48-year-old former Soviet intelligence officer who is currently employed as an independent contractor by this Agency.
 Mr. Nosenko has for some time been of the opinion that he is entitled to \$28,500 in back pay.
 This amount represents the difference between the salary actually paid to him during the 1 March 1969 to 1 March 1975 period and the \$25,000 per year which was promised to him at the time of his defection in February 1964.
 At the time of his defection, Mr. Nosenko was also promised the additional \$10,000 for identifying William Vassall, a British Admiralty employee recruited by the KGB. - 3.
-While serving as a KGB security officer with the Soviet Disarmament Commission in Switzerland, Mr. Nosenko contacted an American diplomat in Geneva on 5 June 1962 and requested a small loan to repay official Soviet funds which he had squandered.
-Based on this contact Mr. Nosenko was recruited shortly thereafter by the Agency and he agreed to work as an agent in place.
-On 15 June 1962 Mr. Nosenko returned to the Soviet Union where he resumed his duties as an intelligence officer with the Second Chief Directorate of the KGB in Moscow.
-Mr. Nosenko worked in place in the Soviet Union until January 1964 when he returned to Switzerland.
-At that time Mr. Nosenko decided to defect and requested political asylum in the United States.
+While serving as a KGB security officer with the Soviet Disarmament Commission in Switzerland.
+Mr. Nosenko contacted an American diplomat in Geneva on 5 June 1962 and requested a small loan to repay official Soviet funds which he had squandered.
+Based on this contact Mr. Nosenko was recruited shortly thereafter by the Agency and he agreed to

-E2 IMPDET CL BY 010249
+EZ IMPDET CL BY 010249

-US 60000
+US 60900